< < Previous . . ADAMS|STIRLING . . Next > >

 Civil Code §5115.
 Voting Procedure.

-(b) An association shall provide general notice of all of the following at least 30 days before the ballots are distributed:
+(b) For elections of directors and for recall elections, an association shall provide general notice of all of the following at least 30 days before the ballots are distributed:

 (1) The date and time by which, and the physical address where, ballots are to be returned by mail or handed to the inspector or inspectors of elections.